myrres0/recipe-book/README.md

 _Application is still in development._

-Application for managing recipes.
-The user can add, edit, delete and view recipes.
-The application has a user authentication system.
-The user can register, log in and log out.
+RecipeBook is a web application that allows users to create, view, and search for recipes.
+Users can create an account, log in, and create their own recipes.
+They can also view other users' recipes, search for recipes by name and description, and filter them.
+Users can also edit their profile information and change their password.

 ## Technologies used